-Name Description ld A GUID indicating the Keyfactor Command reference ID for the instance.
-Title A o A description for the action taking place in the step.
+Name Description Id A GUID indicating the Keyfactor Command reference ID for the instance.
+A description for the action taking place in the step.
 For example: "KEYEXAMPLE\jsmith is enrolling for a certificate with CN=appsrvr12.keyexample.com."
 Or: "KEYEXAMPLE\mjones is revoking certificate with CN=appsrvr14.keyexample.com."
 Status The current status message of the workflow instance.

-For example, for an enrollment that succeeded , the status message might be: Issued.
+Name Description For example, for an enrollment that succeeded , the status message might be: Issued.
 The private key was successfully retained.

-Name Description For a workflow suspended and awaiting approval, the status message might be: Awaiting 2 more approval(s) from approval roles.
+For a workflow suspended and awaiting approval, the status message might be: Awaiting 2 more approval(s) from approval roles.
 For an enrollment that could not be submitted because a regular expression rule was not met, the status message might be something like: Pre-process failed: Invalid ST provided: Value must be one of California, Washington, Texas, New York, Illinois or Ohio.
-For an enrollment that failed due to rejection by the CA, the status message might be: The certificate request failed with the reason '[CA reason]' A workflow that failed at a PowerShell step might include the PowerShell error in the status message: Step 'Run PowerShell' failed: At line:5 char:19 [datetime]\$Date Missing ')' in function parameter list.
-At line:7 char:1 + ) + ~ Unexpected token ')' in expression or statement.
-Current The display name defined for the workflow instance step at which the instance has Step paused or stopped.
-For a successfully completed enrollment or revocation workflow, this will be either Keyfactor-Revoke or Keyfactor-Enroll.
+For an enrollment that failed due to rejection by the CA, the status message might be: The certificate request failed with the reason '[CA reason]' A workflow that failed at a PowerShell step might include the PowerShell error in the status message: Step 'Run PowerShell' failed: At line:5 char:19 +) + ~ Unexpected token ')' in expression or statement.
+Current Step The display name defined for the workflow instance step at which the instance has paused or stopped.
+For a successfully completed enrollment or revocation workflow, this will be either Keyfactor-Revoke or Keyfactor-Enroll .
 For a suspended workflow, this will be the custom step that is awaiting user input to continue the workflow.
 For a failed workflow, this will be the step at which the workflow failed.